Beneath the covers

 The washable loose cover, ideal for grubby fingers and muddy dogs, obviously has been around for ever.
 But in fact, not before 1989.
 That year I found them at Shabby Chic in SoHo, New York.
 Brilliant, I thought, and brought the idea home.

-Then I found how tricky they were to make.
-But we ironed out the manufacuring wrinkles, and we've been making them ever since.
+Then I found how tricky a loose cover sofa bed were to make.
+But we ironed out the manufacturing wrinkles, and we've been making them ever since.

 A dream in leather.